If you own a laptop or desktop computer, then read closely. Who would think that a laptop could catch fire.

 - Overheated laptop batteries

-What can you do to prevent computer and lap top fires?
+What can you do to prevent computer and laptop fires?

-What can you do in this case?
+- What can you do in this case?
 Upgrade your electrical wiring in your home.
 Also be sure to only use heavy extension cords.
 Finally, don’t overload your circuits with too much of an electrical load!

 2. Heat

+- Did you know that over time, computers build up dust on heat-generating components inside the computer?
 As you can imagine, this makes them hotter and hotter.
-Then, when you combine the heat with a hot room because of the heat outside, you know have an environment conducive to a computer fire or a laptop fire.
+Then, when you combine the heat with a hot room, you know have an environment conducive to a computer fire.

 3. Overheated laptop batteries

+- What causes laptop batteries to overheat and cause a laptop fire?
 When laptops are plugged in, charging, and placed on a flat surface like a bed or a couch cushion, they can get very hot very quickly.
 When lithium-ion cells reach 302°F, the cell becomes thermally unstable, and flaming gases are released.

 What can you do to prevent overheating the batteries?

-- Never block the air vents on the back or sides of the portable computer.
+- Never block the air vents on the back or sides of the portable computer

-- Invest in a laptop chill pad/cooler.
+- Invest in a laptop chill pad/cooler

-- Every now and then, check out the laptop’s air vents to remove dust or debris blocking the ventilation.
+- Every now and then, check out the laptop’s air vents to remove dust or debris blocking the ventilation

-- Never use a laptop power cord or extension cord that is damaged as it can start a laptop fire.
+- Never use a laptop power cord or extension cord that is damaged

 Computers are a part of everyday life for many of us.
-Please use safety measures with electronics so that you don’t have a laptop fire or computer fire in your home.
+Please use safety measures with electronics so that you don’t have a computer fire in your home.
 The staff here at InsuranceHub is available to answer any questions you may have about the fire portion of your homeowner’s insurance policy.